 session(session)

-Configuration for session storage.
+Configuration for session data storage.

 tokenEndpointQueryParams(repeated tokenEndpointQueryParams)